Mean-Field Learning for Storage Aggregation: Acknowledgments

 In Fig.~\ref{fig:toyexample_set}(a)–(d), the device number $I$ increases from 1 to 300 and we observe the following behavior for the shape of the feasibility set.
 For $I = 1$, the individual flexibility set is disconnected and nonconvex due to the integer variables in \eqref{eq:ESS_ind}.
 When $I = 2$, the aggregate set becomes connected and exhibits less pronounced nonconvexity.
 By $I = 100$, the aggregate set is nearly convex, and for $I = 300$ it is almost indistinguishable from the $I = 100$ case.
 These patterns are consistent with Proposition~\ref{prop1:MFConverge}, which states that the mean-field performance converges to a unique, convex set as $I$ grows.
 The \textit{cooperative effect} behind this behavior is intuitive: a single storage device cannot charge and discharge at the same time, but a large aggregation can coordinate devices so that some charge while others discharge.
 This coordinated and complementary operation allows the aggregation to mimic fractional charging and discharging states that individual devices cannot realize, smoothing out discreteness and yielding an approximately convex flexibility set.

 Fig.~\ref{fig:toyexample_set}(e) compares the aggregate set with the trained surrogate.
 Overall, the surrogate closely matches the aggregate set, with a small overestimated region in the upper-right corner.
-This region corresponds to relaxed operating points that allow simultaneous charging and discharging, which are inactive for the surrogate’s optimal price response.
-The overestimation arises because our convex surrogate is trained from historical optimal power profiles, rather than from the full flexibility set of problem~\eqref{eq:solvesurrogate}.
-In practice, when the aggregator submits the surrogate to the wholesale market, the market-clearing model enforces the constraint \eqref{eq:VB_exclude} for the represented resource \cite{CAISO_Sec30_2024}, which removes this invalid relaxed region at the top right of Fig.~\ref{fig:toyexample_set}(e).
+This region corresponds to relaxed operating points that allow simultaneous charging and discharging, which are inactive for the surrogate’s optimal price response due to the existence of disutility cost.
+The overestimation arises because our convex surrogate is trained from historical optimal power profiles, rather than from the full feasible points in problem~\eqref{eq:solvesurrogate}.
+In practice, when the aggregator submits the surrogate to the power system operator, the operator typically enforces the exclusivity constraint \eqref{eq:VB_exclude} during scheduling, which removes this invalid relaxed region at the top right of Fig.~\ref{fig:toyexample_set}(e).
 The resulting flexibility set, shown in Fig.~\ref{fig:toyexample_set}(f), then almost coincides with the exact aggregate flexibility set.
 This observation validates the effectiveness of our mean-field learning framework.

 Fig.~\ref{fig:toyexample_sensitive}(a) further compares the Hausdorff distance between the trained surrogate and the exact aggregate set under different numbers of sampled prices.
 As the price information becomes richer, more optimal-solution information is incorporated into training.
 As a result, this set distance decreases, indicating that the surrogate approaches the exact aggregate set more closely.
 This observation supports Proposition~\ref{prop2:DistanceBound}.
 Fig.~\ref{fig:toyexample_sensitive}(b) shows that, as the number of storage devices increases, the maximum distance (over \(D=20\) test price signals) between (i) the sample mean of device-level optimal solutions and (ii) the mean-field optimal solution computed from the aggregate set with \(I=300\) decreases.
 This trend suggests that sampling device-level optimal solutions increasingly approximates the mean-field optimum.
 This observation supports Proposition~\ref{prop3:MFConsistence}.